 The non-traditional features inherent to the digital economy also present new challenges to policy makers.
 The cross-border production and consumption of digital goods and services, for example, challenges public policies on taxation and trade that are traditionally geographically based.
-The rise of the "gig" economy1o such as Uber and Grab challenge labor and social policies, such as health insurance, training, and working conditions, that are designed to be implemented by firms and organizations in many countries.
+The rise of the "gig" economy such as Uber and Grab challenge labor and social policies, such as health insurance, training, and working conditions, that are designed to be implemented by firms and organizations in many countries.

-- 8 Miller, B. and R.D.
-Atkinson (2014), Raising European productivity growth through ICT, The Information Technology & Innovation Foundation, retrieved on November 22, 2018 from http://www2.itif.org/2014-raisingeu-productivity-growth-ict.pdf - 9 World Bank (2016) World Development Report 2016: Digital Dividends, retrieved on November 22, 2018 from www. worldbank.org/en/publication/wdr2016. - 10 A gig economy is a free market system in which temporary positions are common and organizations contract with independent workers for short-term engagements.
+8 Miller, B. and R.D.
+Atkinson (2014), Raising European productivity growth through ICT, The Information Technology & Innovation Foundation, retrieved on November 22, 2018 from http://www2.itif.org/2014-raising-eu-productivity-growth-ict.pdf

-Data exchanges across borders and national jurisdictions raise issues around data ownership and privacy.
+Data exchanges across borders and national jurisdictions raise issues around ownership and privacy.
 There are debates on who own the data that are shared on digital platforms such as Facebook and Twitter and who should be responsible to keep those data secured.
 Governments' and businesses' increasing reliance on digital systems also leaves them more vulnerable to cyberattack.
 Without strong defense mechanisms, critical infrastructure such as financial systems, power plants, traffic systems, and health care facilities can be virtually attached (attacked?) which if unmanaged will lead to social and economic catastrophe.